danielefriolo/ledgerMPC/README.md

 The generic proxy component communicates with the MPC libraries by relying on TCP sockets, needed to emulate communication channels between the party impersonated by the library, and all the other parties involved in the MPC protocol.

-It is successfully tested with MPyC and EMP-ag2PC libraries.
-It can be run with Ehtereum, Hyperledger Fabric, and with a local dummy ledger aimed for testing.
-Moreover, we provided a Coin Tossing protocol secure against the majority of corrupted parties.

 ## Installation